puppetlabs/puppet-docs/source/dashboard/manual/1.2/bootstrapping.markdown

 ### `database.yml`

-The database settings file should be a YAML hash with one key for each environment you'll be using.
-(Usually, this is just the standard Rails production/development/test trifecta.)
+The database settings file should be a YAML hash with one key for each environment: production, development, and test.

+* The "production" environment gives the best performance, and should be used most of the time by most users. **Rails does not consider production its default environment,** and you **must specify it manually** when running any rake tasks or starting a WEBrick server.
+* The "development" environment gives worse performance, but yields better logging and error reporting when something goes wrong.
+* The "test" environment is only used for running Dashboard's tests, and should never be used by most users.

+You will likely only ever be using the production environment. **You may wish to use the same database for the production and development environments,** as this can remove the pain of having to specify `RAILS_ENV=production` for every rake task and gives you the option of running a temporary instance with the same data in the development environment (if you ever need to collect detailed error messages, for example). **You should not use the same database for the test environment,** as it gets destroyed every time the tests are run.

 Each environment is a hash with keys for `database`, `username`, `password`, `encoding`, and `adapter`.

-Choose database and user names that make sense to you, and a secure password.
-You will likely only ever be using the production environment.

 At the moment, `adapter` can only be `mysql`, and `encoding` should always be `utf8`.

+Do not give Dashboard the keys to MySQL's `root` user account --- [create a new database user](#creating-and-configuring-a-mysql-database) for it (preferably named "dashboard") and choose a secure password.

-Since this file has to contain Dashboard's database user and password in cleartext, you should set its mode to 660 (or some other world-unreadable mode).
+Since the `database.yml` file has to contain Dashboard's database user and password in cleartext, you should set its mode to 660 (or some other world-unreadable mode).
 If you've created the file while logged in as a normal user, be sure to chown it to the Dashboard user.

 ### `settings.yml`